instructure/instructure-ui/packages/ui-avatar/src/Avatar/README.md

 </Guidelines>
 ```

+The avatar component can be used to display a user's avatar.
 When an image src is not supplied the user's initials will display.

+Instead of the initials, an SVG icon can be displayed with the `renderIcon` property.

 The avatar can be `circle` _(default)_ or `rectangle`.
 Use the `margin` prop to add space between Avatar and other content.

 ```js
 ---